pallavibekal/automated_kpi_tracking/README.md

  Automated alerts empower us to move beyond reactive analysis to proactive risk management and opportunity identification.
 They help us connect micro-level operational data with macro-level economic trends, leading to more informed and timely strategic decisions

+Some Key points are :
+- The specific KPI and its current value.
+- The magnitude and direction of the change (e.g., a 15% drop in weekly sales).
+- Comparison to previous periods (daily, weekly, monthly averages).
+- Potential contributing factors (if integrated with other data sources).
+- Links to relevant dashboards or reports for deeper investigation.